In this post: Why the Spanish subjunctive is the hardest concept to master in Spanish and the best methods to learn it.

-The subjunctive – if you have spent any time learning Spanish, you are bound to have heard this mystical word uttered in your Spanish classes.
-Just the word itself makes it seem like a far off world full of magic and mystery that only the brave embark on.
+If you’ve spent any time learning Spanish, you are bound to have heard this mystical word uttered in your Spanish classes.
+Just the word itself makes it seem like a far-off world full of magic and mystery that only the brave embark on.

-So what really makes the subjunctive so complicated?
-Here are 6 reasons why mastering this concept continues to frustrate, perplex and confuse Spanish learners across the world.
+6 reasons why mastering the Spanish subjunctive continues to frustrate, perplex, and confuse Spanish learners across the world

 #1 It’s a mood, not a tense